-Bib Pick Up and Day of Registration is from 9-945am in the Hunter Barn at Bellevue State Park.
+Bib Pick Up and Day of Registration is from 9-945am at Glasgow Park near the playground.

 Race starts promptly at 10am.